RIPE-NCC/whois/README.RDAP.md

 Multiple country attributes are not returned
 --------------------------------------------
-inetnum and inet6num objects can contain multiple country attributes, but RDAP only allows a single value.
+inetnum and inet6num objects can contain multiple country attributes, but RDAP schema only allows a single value.

-This implementation returns the first country attribute value, and includes an explanatory notice.
+This implementation returns the first country attribute value, and includes the field as redacted.

 Multiple language attributes are not returned
 ---------------------------------------------
-inetnum, inet6num, and organisation objects can have multiple language attributes, but only the first language is returned.
+inetnum, inet6num, and organisation can contain multiple language attributes, but RDAP schema only allows a single value.

+This implementation returns the first language attribute value, and include the field as redacted.

 Multiple organisation phone attributes are returned, but not with preferences
 ----------------------------------------------------------------------------------------